-This can be a difficult decision and there is no 100% right answer, but only you can determine which environment will be best suited for your needs and interests.
+The tough thing is that there is no 100% right answer, only you can determine which will best suit your needs and interests.
 To identify the best place for your fitness experience it’s important to consider your workout goals – trying to gain muscle, get stronger, lose weight, meet potential suitors? your specific goal(s) can help determine the best place you should be sweating, your specific personality type, the amenities you want – really, who wants to carry a wet towel with them all day, and, finally, (and let’s be realistic about it) your financial status.

 Ask yourself the following questions: